Doonesbury: Use of real-life politicians as characters

 Even though Doonesbury frequently features real-life U.S. politicians, they are rarely depicted with their real faces.
 Originally, strips featuring the President of the United States would show an external view of the White House, with dialogue emerging from inside.
 During the Gerald Ford administration, characters would be shown speaking to Ford at press conferences, and fictional dialogue supposedly spoken by Ford would be written as coming "off-panel".
 Similarly, while having several characters as students in a class taught by Henry Kissinger, the dialogue made up for Kissinger would also come from "off-panel" (although Kissinger had earlier appeared as a character with his face shown in a 1972 series of strips in which he met Mark Slackmeyer while the latter was on a trip to Washington).
 Sometimes hands, or in rare cases, the back of heads would also be seen.

-Later, personal symbols reflecting some aspect of their character came into use.
-For example, during the 1980s, character Ron Headrest served as a doppelgänger for Ronald Reagan and was depicted as a computer-generated artificial-intelligence, an image based on the television character Max Headroom.
-Members of the Bush family have been depicted as invisible.
-During his term as Vice President, George H. W. Bush was first depicted as completely invisible, his words emanating from a little "voice box" in the air.
-(In one strip, published March 20, 1988, the vice president almost materialized, but only made it to an outline before reverting to invisibility.)